 However, there are ways to make a positive impact on skin at any age.

-Use sunscreen on a daily basis.
+Use sunscreen daily.
 Steer clear of indoor tanning which can increase chances for skin cancer.
 Seek other ways to obtain vitamin D through food sources.

 “Even if someone starts using sunscreen regularly later in life, it still has beneficial effects,” Gimbel said.